-At December 31, 2011, our allowance for loan losses totaled \$206.2 million and we had total charge-offs of \$77.6 million for 2011.
-Since 2008 there has been a significant slowdown in the real estate market in portions of Los Angeles, San Diego, Riverside, and San Bernardino counties and the Central Valley of California where many of our commercial real estate and construction loan customers are based.
-This slowdown reflects declining prices and excess inventories of homes to be sold, which has contributed to financial strain on home builders and suppliers.
-As of December 31, 2011, we had approximately \$4.0 billion in commercial real estate and construction loans.
-Continuing deterioration in the real estate market generally and in the commercial real estate and residential building segments in particular could result in additional loan charge offs and provisions for loan losses in the future, which could have a material adverse effect on our financial condition, net income, and capital.
+At December 31, 2012, our allowance for loan losses totaled \$183.3 million and we had total charge-offs of \$32.8 million for 2012.
+Although economic conditions in the real estate market in portions of Los Angeles, San Diego, Riverside, and San Bernardino counties and the Central Valley of California where many of our commercial real estate and construction loan customers are based, have improved, the economic recovery in these areas of California is still slow.
+This slow recovery has resulted in weak pricing and relatively elevated inventories of homes to be sold, which could contribute to financial strain on home builders and suppliers.
+As of December 31, 2012, we had approximately \$4.0 billion in commercial real estate and construction loans.
+Any deterioration in the real estate market generally and in the commercial real estate and residential building segments in particular could result in additional loan charge offs and provisions for loan losses in the future, which could have a material adverse effect on our financial condition, net income, and capital.